July 1, 2026

 After you approve, the generation runs the same way it would from the editor: the same queue, the same billing, the same engine.
 Meanwhile the chat shows a live status — "Generating…" — and once the asset is ready, an inline preview appears with a link straight to Materials.

-If a provider rejects the generation or something breaks, Pilot doesn't just say it failed.
+If a provider rejects the generation or something breaks, Agent doesn't just say it failed.
 It offers "Fix & retry": it works out what went wrong, rewrites the prompt (removing whatever might have triggered a block, or simplifying the request), and proposes a fresh card — with a new approval, not an automatic retry on your dime.

 Control

-By default Pilot runs in Confirm mode: every launch is a card with a price and an explicit Approve.
+By default Agent runs in Confirm mode: every launch is a card with a price and an explicit Approve.
 If pausing on every detail isn't what you want, switch to Auto (runs without pausing, up to a daily budget) or Hybrid (auto-runs cheap generations, still shows a card for expensive ones).

 Memory

-Pilot remembers your project — and you can run several chats
+Agent remembers your project — and you can run several chats

 In "Project context" you can save notes by category — Rules, Brand, Personality, Style, Habits, General.
 For example: "the hero is a ginger cat named Mars" or "no neon."
-Pilot factors these notes into every turn, so you don't have to re-explain context each time.
+Agent factors these notes into every turn, so you don't have to re-explain context each time.

 You can keep more than one chat per project — "New chat" starts another thread with its own title (auto-generated from the first message, but renameable).
 The chat list is searchable right there on the left, and a link to a specific chat is preserved in the URL.